arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 Disk buffers are allocated using a pool allocator, the number of blocks that are allocated at a time when the pool needs to grow can be specified in ``cache_buffer_chunk_size``.
-This defaults to 16 blocks.
 Lower numbers saves memory at the expense of more heap allocations.
-It must be at least 1.
+If it is set to 0, the effective chunk size is proportional to the total cache size, attempting to strike a good balance between performance and memory usage.
+It defaults to 0.

 ``cache_expiry`` is the number of seconds from the last cached write to a piece in the write cache, to when it's forcefully flushed to disk.
 Default is 60 second.